Learn about free on-demand learning

 June 1, 2017

 If you need approval of your request by an upcoming notification date but missed the submission deadline, you can still submit your request and contact RISE@rheumatology.org with your application deadline.
 However, there is no guarantee that your request will be reviewed during the current review cycle.

 Datasets are not shared directly with individual investigators or organizations.
 Instead, data analysis will be handled by one of three data analytic centers with special expertise in large dataset analyses: Duke Clinical Research Institute, University of Alabama at Birmingham, and University of California at San Francisco.
 All approved requests will be assigned to one of the centers.
 The ACR, requestor, and assigned center will work collaboratively to refine and conduct the analysis.
 Once complete, the results will be transferred to the requestor.

-If the requestor plans to publish the results, the following disclaimer must be included on all abstracts, manuscripts, and presentations that make use of RISE registry data:
+If the requestor plans to publish the results, the following acknowledgment must be included on all printed and digital materials, publications, abstracts, manuscripts, and presentations that make use of RISE Data.

 To access RISE data, there will be an annual subscription fee in addition to a per-project fee to conduct the requested analysis.
 The per-project fee will vary based on the complexity of the request.

 In an effort to make the registry accessible to all, the annual subscription fee may be waived if the requestor meets the following criteria: